status-im/hardwallet-firmware/docs/PROTOCOL.md

 ### Initialize

 This command is sent to initialize the device.
-If the device is uninitialized the operation starts immediately.
-The device autonomously generates a random seed, displays the mnemonics, generates and displays a PIN.
-It finally generates the master wallet and responds with the its address.

-If the device is already initialized, the device will require PIN entry (even if it has been provided before in the same session) for confirmation.
-This will remove all existing data.

-Parameters: None
+The initialization is composed of several phase.
+Each phase is triggered by a separate command so instructions can be displayed on the client and it is possible to resume the initialization procedure if needed.
+Some phases are alternative to each other and depend on whether the device was already initialized or not and if you want to restore a seed from mnemonics.
+The initialization phases must be executed in the correct order and no step can be repeated twice (if execution was succesful)

+Phase 0:
+This step authorizes the initialization (by prompting for PIN) and erases all device data.
+If the device is uninitialized it does not do anything, except move the device to the next phase.

+Phase 1:
+During this phase the seed is generated and mnemonics are displayed to the user.

+Phase 2:
+This is alternative to Phase 1.
+In this case the seed is not generated but the mnemonics are entered on the device

+Phase 3:
+During this phase a PIN is generated and shown to the user.
+The PIN can be changed later after initialization finishes.

+Phase 4:
+The master wallet is generated from the seed and its address is sent to the client.
+After this phase the wallet is initialized and the only possible transition is back to Phase 0.

+Parameters: Initialization phase number on 1 byte
-Response: The address of the master wallet
+Response: Status only on all phases except Phase 4.
+On phase 4 the address of the master wallet is sent.
 Low battery execution: No

-### Restore

-This command is similar to the initialize device command, with the exception that the seed will be entered by the user in form of mnemonics.

-Parameters: None
-Response: The address of the master wallet
-Low battery execution: No

 ### Sign

 This command is used to sign a transaction.
 It requires PIN authorization, unless PIN has been disabled for the given key path.
 The response contains the RLP-encoded V, R and S (not the entire transaction for bandwidth saving reasons).

-The key path is absolute and is used to derive keys according to the BIP32 algorithm.
+The key path is absolute and is used to derive keys according to the algorithms defined in BIP32.
 The implementation should keep a cache to avoid recalculating the keys every time.
 The maximum key path depth is 10.

 The signature follows EIP-155 and the transaction is expected to contain the chain id (on 1 byte only for now) in place of V and empty R, S.

 Parameters: RLP encoded key path as list of numbers followed by the RLP encoded Ethereum transaction.
 Response: RLP encoded V, R, S
+Low battery execution: Yes

+### Get Address

+This command is issued to get the address of a wallet with the given key path.
+The maximum key path depth is 10.

+Parameters: RLP encoded key path as list of numbers
+Response: The address of the wallet
 Low battery execution: Yes

 ### Disable PIN